mdj0025/2210-hands-on/sorting/README.md

 #### Partition

 The actual work of rearranging elements of the array in quicksort is accomplished by *partitioning* array elements around a *pivot* value.
 It's important that you understand this process in detail.
 There are different strategies for partitioning, and different strategies for selecting the pivot value.
-For this course both strategies are simple and straightforward, and are based on those used by [Sedgewick](https://www.cs.princeton.edu/~rs/) in his introductory treatment of quicksort.
+For this course both strategies are simple and straightforward.

 1. Open `Sorts.java` in jGRASP and compile it.